 - A blinking green light usually means that data is being transmitted through the connection, so if the Wi-Fi light is blinking green, it means a device is already ‘talking’ to your modem.

 - A red light usually means it can’t connect to the network.
 Try rebooting your modem.

 - A red online light can mean the modem can’t authenticate username and password.

-For other fixed broadband connections or if you want to talk to someone to fix the issue contact us on:
+- For other fixed broadband connections, or if you want us to help fix the issue contact us.